 10. Take photographs at night – The lighting in Paris, The City of Light is amazing!
 Every street, building, monument and waterway is beautifully lit guaranteeing truly amazing photographic opportunities that all of your Facebook friends will envy.
 Not all cameras focus well at night, but good cameras that fit into your pocket are relatively inexpensive and do a great job at night time as well as during the day.
-I use this waterproof point and shoot camera (it rains a lot in Paris) for still photos and video as well as this Panasonic HDC-HS80K HD HDD Camcorder for larger video opportunities.
+I use this point and shoot camera for still photos and video as well as this Panasonic HDC-HS80K HD HDD Camcorder for larger video opportunities.

 11. When backpacking Paris, do it right – While you are visiting Paris, if you intend on backpacking, please spare yourself the headache of using a cheap, flimsy backpack, a rolling bag or a large hiking backpack.
 There are a lot of amazing backpacks designed specifically for the wear and tear associated with backpack traveling.
 I use the Osprey Porter 46 and this things is a dream!
 It’s comfortable, easy to carry, the zippers will never break and it holds a ton of stuff that can be compressed using the exterior straps as part of its “straight jacket technology”.
 This is the only bag I take on trips with me.
 It’s all you need.
 It also fits into the carry-on airline dimensions of the vast majority of airlines.
 Its dimensions are 22 x 14 x 9 making it the perfect carry-on backpack.
 I always take a small nylon duffel bag and fill it with my rain coat, pullover and other seldom used items.
 This allows me to really pack the Porter 46 as full as I can get it.
 Since most airlines allow for 1 carry-on and 1 personal bag, if ever the backpack was slightly oversized (it has never happened to me), I can pull out the small duffel bag and carry it on as my personal item bag and avoid any additional bag costs.
 You’ll be very happy with any Osprey panel backpack.
 They are so much more convenient that a top loading backpack where everything has to be pulled out in order to find an item at the bottom.
 The message here is get a high quality panel loading backpack.
 I recommend the Osprey Porter 46 without reservation.